 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts would argue that this is a reliable measure of a nursing home's rehabilitation services.
+This is the percentage of short-term stay residents who saw functional improvements, such as with activities of daily living.

 Scores for Washington, DC